solana-labs/solana/docs/src/apps/jsonrpc-api.md

 - `"max"` - the node will query the most recent block confirmed by supermajority of the network as having reached maximum lockout on this node.
-- `"root"` - the node will query the most recent block having reached `MAX_LOCKOUT_HISTORY` confirmations on this node.
+- `"root"` - the node will query the most recent block having reached maximum lockout on this node.
 - `"single"` - the node will query the most recent block having reached 1 confirmation by supermajority of the network.
 - `"singleGossip"` - the node will query the most recent block that has been voted on by supermajority of the network via gossip votes.
 This differs from `single` in that: